-When Arius tried to defend his heresy, wrongly explaining some verses from the Holy Bible ay, Athanasius faced him and proved him wrong.
-Athanasius gave strong evidence from the

-Bible that proved Arius wrong.
+When Arius tried to defend his heresy, using some verses from the Holy Bible that he explained them in a wrong way, Athanasius faced him and proved him wrong.
+Athanasius gave strong evidence from the Bible that proved Arius wrong.
 Everyone was proud of him because Athanasius was a smart and skilled speaker.